ZoeLawson/mcc_tools_tech/Week06-LightweightMarkup/Homework/MDriz_markdown.md

 #### Instant Pot Disadvantages
 * Higher upfront cost compared to a basic Crock-Pot.
 *  Users can have a steeper learning curve due to unfamiliarity with pressure cooking.

+**My recommendation** to Aunt Betty will be the Crock Pot. *Best* for budget-conscious cooks who enjoys preparing simple, hearty meals slowly.